Hsun-Yu/DIMP-Loss/README.md

 ## Fine-tuning with DIMP-Loss for MRPC

 To train the BERT model with DIMP-Loss, you can either use your own trained quality checker model or the one we provide.
-If using your own model, update the `twomodelloss_wandb_model2` parameter with the corresponding W&B artifact name.
+If using your own model, update the `quality_checker_model` parameter with the corresponding W&B artifact name.
 Ensure the quality checker model is uploaded as an artifact to W&B.

 Alternatively, to use our provided quality checker model, simply run:

 ```bash
 python run.py configs/config_DIMP.json
 ```
 This command will automatically download the quality checker model from W&B and train the BERT model with DIMP-Loss using the configuration specified in `configs/config_DIMP.json`.
+During training, a W&B link will be generated, enabling you to monitor the training process and results in real time.
+You can either log in to your W&B account or use anonymous mode to access the run.
+For example, a typical run might look like this: [Example Run](https://wandb.ai/hsunyu/DIMP-Loss/runs/5aj15ne4/overview).

 ## Fine-tuning with IMP-Loss for MRPC

-To use your own trained models as the quality checker and diversity checker, update the `twomodelloss_wandb_model2` and `twomodelloss_wandb_model3` parameters, respectively.
+To use your own trained models as the quality checker and diversity checker, update the `quality_checker_model` and `diversity_checker_model` parameters, respectively.
 Ensure both models are uploaded as artifacts to W&B.

 Alternatively, to use our provided quality checker and diversity checker models, run the following command: